Here are a few ways creative kids can make money (and have fun too!).

 - Make American Girl clothing: If you’ve had a lot of experience cutting out patterns and operating a sewing machine, making American Girl clothes should be a snap.
 There are lots of patterns to choose from that range from simple skirts to more complex designs.
 Girls will love buying unique clothing for their dolls that no one else owns.
 Pinterest is a great place to find free American Girl clothing patterns.

 - Become a Fashion Designer: It may sound far-fetched to think of a kid as a fashion designer, but both Isabella Rose Taylor and Ollie Forsyth successfully began their own businesses at the ages of 12 and 13.
-Isabella’s clothes are sold in Nordstrom and Ollie’s fashion accessories can be found online at Ollie’s Shop.
+Isabella’s clothes are sold in Nordstrom while Ollie has sold his accessories business and since gone on to found the Budding Entrepreneur Club to educate students how to start companies.

 For the Artist: